Printed on 4/23/2025

 • Credits: 2.00

-Focuses on the use of technology in healthcare.
+The focus of this course is the use of technology in healthcare.
 Learners use common business software applications, including word processing, presentation, spreadsheet, and databases.
 Communication methods using technology are addressed.
-Learners gain experience with using the electronic health record (E.H.R.).
-Healthcare E.H.R. security issues, social media use, and digital healthcare resources are examined.
+Learners gain experience with using the electronic health record (EHR).
+Healthcare EHR security issues, social media use, and digital healthcare resources are examined.

 54